department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/landing-page/research/2023-03-Landing-Page-User-Research/2023-03-research-plan.md

 # Research Plan for Core MHV on VA.gov team, Landing Page, March/April 2023

 ## Background
 Our project is part of the Digital Health Modernization strategy, which aims to create a centralized place for Veterans to access their health information.
 As part of this effort, My HealtheVet (MHV) will be moved to VA.gov.
-A landing page was designed, developed, and launched on March 16, 2023.
+A landing page was designed, developed, and will be launched on March 16, 2023.

 Previous research on [earlier prototypes](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/health-care/digital-health-modernization/mhv-to-va.gov/initial-mhv-prototype) and [information architecture](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA) informed the design of the landing page.
 However, there is a need to understand how users are experiencing the new landing page, whether and how they can find the landing page from the VA.gov home page, and what additional UX opportunities can be capitalized upon to improve their experience.